This page may contain affiliate links.

 Winter Hikers wearing Short Pants

-One of the biggest challenges faced by winter hikers is figuring out a clothing layering system that keeps them warm and dry across a wide variety of temperatures, wind chills, and exertion levels.
-It takes a lot of experimentation to dial in a system that works for you and it’s something I’ve been tweaking for years.
+One of the biggest challenges for winter hikers is finding a clothing layering system that keeps them warm and dry across a wide range of temperatures, wind chills, and exertion levels.
+It takes a lot of experimentation to dial in a system that works for you, and it’s something I’ve been tweaking for years.
 In this post, I explain what I use for winter pants layering and the process that led me to the garments I use today.

-This post is also a response to a reader who is struggling with the issue of sweating in winter, and who appreciates the fact that I talk about sweat in my reviews.
+This post is also a response to a reader who is struggling with winter sweating and appreciates that I talk about sweat in my reviews.
 Yeah, I sweat.
 Especially in winter, when I need to carry at least twice as much safety and survival gear for hiking in the mountains.
-Winter hiking, snowshoeing, ice climbing, and mountaineering are so different from the three-season hiking I do, that I have to almost think of them as a separate sport.
+Winter hiking, snowshoeing, ice climbing, and mountaineering are so different from the three-season hiking I do that I have to almost think of them as a separate sport.

 Pant Layering Components